Bedevilled Rabbit: Plot

-While Bugs is going through the list from stoats, goats, shoats, ostriches, etc., the Tasmanian Devil comes roaring in and spots Bugs Bunny still reading the booklet as he completes the list from octopuses, penguins, wigeons (which Bugs reads as people), warthogs, yaks, newts, walruses, gnus, wildebeests, and then states "What?!
-No rabbits?!"
-The Tasmanian devil greedily says that it 'especially' eats rabbits as it turns to the page that says "...And Especially Rabbits" and eats the booklet.
-Bugs is able to temporarily fool Taz into thinking he is a monkey, which Tasmanian devils do not eat (despite the fact that one of the animals seen running for its life was a monkey - ostensibly because all animals are scared of Taz).
-However, Taz soon starts chasing Bugs again, and Bugs tags the Tasmanian Devil saying, "Tag!
-You're it, Baggy Eyes!", And the chase is on again.
-Bugs tricks "Baggy Eyes" into getting crushed under a tree but Taz manages to exit through a knothole in the tree.
-Bugs jokes around wondering what Tasmanian devil pancakes would taste like, but he accidentally lets his guard down and Taz grabs Bugs by his ears and asks him: "What for you say you monkey, when you got little powder puff tail like rabbit, Rabbit?"
+The Tasmanian Devil comes roaring in and spots Bugs still reading the booklet.
+After Bugs says "What?!
+No rabbits?!", Taz turns to the page that says "...And Especially Rabbits" and eats the booklet.
+Bugs is able to temporarily fool Taz into thinking he is a monkey, which Tasmanian devils do not eat.
+However, Taz soon starts chasing Bugs.
+Taz grabs Bugs by his ears.

 Bugs ends up on a spit, trussed like a roast pig, as Taz puts salt and pepper on Bugs, which results in Bugs sneezing the apple out of his mouth.
-Bugs is really nervous, because he is about to be eaten and has no escape plan, but luckily he sees Taz making a large salad to go with him (with turtles, squirrels, etc.).
+Bugs is really nervous, because he is about to be eaten and has no escape plan, but he sees Taz making a large salad to go with him.
 Bugs compliments Taz on his "mean salad" but informs him that the best thing to have with a salad is "wild turkey surprise", not rabbit.
 Taz, wanting to try it, unties Bugs.
 Bugs throws some sticks of dynamite together, lights the fuses and dresses the 'legs' up to look like they are from a turkey.
 Taz gobbles the dish, but does not seem too harmed from the explosion in his stomach.

 When Taz starts chasing Bugs again, Bugs runs into a store owned by a "Trader Mac" and pulls some items off the shelf to dress himself up as a Tasmanian she-devil, whom Taz goes gaga over.
 Bugs 'makes out' with Taz and, with a bear trap for lips, gives him a big kiss, driving Taz wild.
 This causes the real Tasmanian she-devil (whom Taz married at the end of Devil May Hare in 1954) to come in and smack him across the head with her rolling pin.
-Bugs comments: "She's a nice lady.
-Yeesh!"
+Bugs then says to the audience, "she's a nice lady.
+UGH!"